University of L'Aquila (UAQ), Italy

 Lake Campotosto (Lago Campotosto)

 Located at about 1,300 m asl, this lake is part of the Gran Sasso e Monti della Laga National Park.
-It was created back in 1940s to produce electric power.
-In winter the lake gets almost completely frozen, while in spring and summer lots of people get there for canoeing, windsurfing, bird-watching, fishing (a permit is usually required) or just for picnicking.
+It was created back in the 1940s to produce electric power.
+In winter the lake gets almost completely frozen, while in spring and summer, lots of people get there for canoeing, windsurfing, bird-watching, fishing (a permit is usually required) or just for picnicking.
 The road around the lake is ideal for walking or cycling.
 Several hiking paths connect Campotosto to nearby villages like Capitignano, Montereale and Amatrice.
 Click here for more information.
 The easiest way to get there is by catching an ARPA bus from Pizzoli to the village of Capitignano, then walk up to the lake, but it is going to be a 1-hour hike up to the lake and could be a bit strenuous for some.
-If you wish to get straight to the lake, you'll have to firstly get to the bus station in Collemaggio (L'Aquila city centre), then catch a TUA/ARPA bus to "Lago Campotosto".
+If you wish to get straight to the lake, you'll have to first get to the bus station in Collemaggio (L'Aquila city centre), then catch a TUA/ARPA bus to "Lago Campotosto".

 Marmore Waterfalls (Cascata delle Marmore)

-marmore waterfalls Marmore waterfalls are a man-made waterfall created in ancient times by Romans.
+marmore waterfallsMarmore waterfalls are a man-made waterfall created in ancient times by Romans.
 Its total height is 165 m (541 feet), making it the tallest man-made waterfall in the world.
-Its source is a portion of the waters of river Velino (the rest of the river flows into a hydroelectric power plant), after flowing through Piediluco lake near the community of Marmore.
+Its source is a portion of the waters of river Velino (the rest of the river flows into a hydroelectric power plant), after flowing through Piediluco Lake near the community of Marmore.
 It pours into the valley below formed by the river Nera.
 Its flow is turned on and off based on a specific schedule, to satisfy the needs of tourists and the power company alike.
 Tourists try to be there the moment the gates are opened to see the powerful rush of water.

 Adapted from Wikipedia